Killing of Andres Guardado: Incident

 Police accounts of the incident relay that at 5:52 p.m. on June 18 two officers from the Compton Sheriff's station made contact with Guardado.
 They were reportedly out on patrol when they saw Guardado talking to someone in a car blocking a driveway, so they stopped their vehicle.
 Police say that Guardado ran away and allegedly produced a firearm at some point in the chase, although this is disputed by his family and employer.
 The chase was taken southbound on Redondo Beach Blvd. and through a nearby alleyway.

 At around 5:53 p.m., Guardado was shot at six times by one or multiple sheriff's deputies and hit in the upper body.
 Guardado died on scene.
 Store-owner Andrew Heney stated that Guardado "got down on his knees and surrendered with his hands behind his head but was still shot seven times in the back."
 The shooting occurred near a business located in the 400 block of Redondo Beach Boulevard near S. Figueroa Street.
 A gun was reportedly recovered on the scene.
-The gun recovered at the scene was a "ghost gun" (a term used to describe an illegal firearm with no serial numbers imprinted on the gun) with a standard capacity magazine.
+The gun recovered at the scene was a privately made firearm with a standard capacity magazine.
 Both of those are felonies in the state of California.
 It was unclear what "prompted the use of force" and what Guardado was "suspected of" to initially prompt the chase.

 Heney stated, "the police came up, and they pulled their guns on him and he ran because he was scared, and they shot and killed him.
 He’s got a clean background and everything.
 There’s no reason."
 A witness on the scene stated, "I turned around and saw two male white officers running up into the body shop where not even less than a second later I heard rapid gunshots, [I heard] about four to five shots fired [and] never heard them say ‘freeze’.
 I never once heard them say 'stop.'
 Nothing like that."

 The deputies reportedly were not wearing body cameras.
 Lt.
 Charles Calderaro stated that deputies "are hoping to find surveillance video from nearby businesses."
 The sheriff's officers are accused of destroying several cameras at the scene and taking possession of the DVR that stored footage filmed by the surveillance cameras.
 In an interview, Heney is quoted as saying that the deputies "illegally got into everything, then they had the place locked down and then they got the warrant.".